pmactavish13/liri-node-app/README.md

      * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

-     * Feel free to change the text in that document to test out the feature for other commands.
 ****************************************************************

+* log the data to your terminal/bash window, output the data to a .txt file called `log.txt`.

+* Make sure you append each command you run to the `log.txt` file.